-The RN-BSN program requires 13 credit hours in free electives/transfer credits/portfolio credits.
+The RN-BSN program requires 13 credit hours in elective/transfer/prior learning credits.
 Many students are able to transfer in some, if not all, of those credits at the point of admission.
-Others may choose to use experience and prior learning to earn this credit.
-The portfolio, outlined below, is a great way to earn credit for what you already know!
-Plus, it’s only $75 per credit, making it even more affordable.
+Others may choose to use experience and prior learning to earn this credit, while others may choose to take elective coursework to fulfill this requirement.

 Student Learning Outcomes

-USF faculty have prepared program goals that flow from the conceptual threads of the BSN program.
-By the time you graduate, you will be prepared to practice as a nurse generalist who is able to:
+USF faculty have prepared program outcomes goals that flow from the conceptual threads of the BSN program.
+By the time you graduate, you will be prepared to practice as a professional nurse who is able to:

-- Provide comprehensive, patient-centered nursing care for individuals, families, groups, and communities across the lifespan in diverse settings.
+- Provide comprehensive, patient-centered, nursing care for individuals, families and communities across the lifespan in diverse settings.

-- Utilize critical reasoning and clinical judgment to provide safe, patient centered care.
+- Utilize critical reasoning and clinical judgment in the application of information and health care technologies to provide safe, patient centered care.

 - Integrate concepts from humanities and social, behavioral, life and physical sciences with nursing knowledge and practice.